I Can See Your Voice: International versions

 I Can See Your Voice franchise locations:

-I Can See Your Voice commenced franchising with a joint agreement by CJ ENM and Chinese broadcaster Jiangsu Broadcasting Corporation in June 2015, to acquire the rights for producing its first locally-licensed adaptation.
-On the other hand, Thailand was the first country to air its own local adaptation, debuting on January 13, 2016.
-Since then, the ICSYV franchise produced 32 adaptations, airing in 31 countries and territories.
+I Can See Your Voice commenced franchising in June 2015, when CJ ENM made a joint agreement with Jiangsu Broadcasting Corporation of China to acquire the rights for producing its first locally licensed adaptation.
+On the other hand, Thailand became the first country to air its own local adaptation, debuting on January 13, 2016.
+Since then, the ICSYV franchise has produced 33 adaptations, airing in 31 countries and territories.

-Giọng ải giọng ai (subtitled as Hidden Voices) is a Vietnamese program that has aired from 2016 to 2020, and is technically included as part of the I Can See Your Voice franchise, which also introduced a "battle format" that would later implement to existing ICSYV counterparts.
-Catch Me If You Can, an unofficial adaptation of its Russian original counterpart Ya vizhu tvoy golos (as it aired during wartime with Ukraine from 2024 to 2025), used the same format, this time with opposing teams of guest artists and mystery singers.
+Aside from that, other programs have been also contributed to existing I Can See Your Voice counterparts, technically resulting in their inclusions to the franchise.
+Giọng ải giọng ai (the Vietnamese adaptation) introduces the "battle format", which was later used by Catch Me If You Can (the unofficial adaptation of Ya vizhu tvoy golos in Russia) with an "invasion" variant, and subsequently adapted on Imghere (the same designation as Gvachvene sheni khma in Georgia).